Recovery of Future Data via Convolution Nuclear Norm Minimization: Introduction

+where $\tilde{m}=\Pi_{j=1}^{n-1}m_j$ is the dimension of the tensor $\mathbf{M}_t$, $1\leq{}t\leq{}p+h$.
+In other words, the minimum sampling size grows polynomially as the forecast horizon $h$, and thus long-term forecasting is entirely possible---but would be rather challenging.

-While theoretically effective, $\mathrm{DFT}_{\ell_1}$ suffers from a drawback that the time dimension is treated in the same way as the non-time dimensions, probably leading to imperfect results.
+While theoretically effective and computationally efficient, $\mathrm{DFT}_{\ell_1}$ suffers from a drawback that the time dimension is treated in the same way as the non-time dimensions, probably leading to imperfect results.
 To achieve better recovery performance, we further propose a regularizer called \emph{convolution nuclear norm}, which is the sum of \emph{convolution eigenvalues}~\citep{liu:tip:2014}, and which are generalization of Fourier frequencies.
-Specifically, the convolution nuclear norm of a tensor depicts the (Tucker) low-rankness of the \emph{convolution matrix} of the tensor---so referred to as \emph{convolutional low-rankness}.
+Specifically, the convolution nuclear norm of a tensor is the \emph{nuclear norm}~\cite{phd_2002_nuclear,siam_2010_minirank} of its \emph{convolution matrix} (see Section~\ref{sec:convmtx}), depicting the Tucker low-rankness of the convolution matrix of the tensor---this is the so-called \emph{convolutional low-rankness}.
 The derived method, Convolution Nuclear Norm Minimization (CNNM), attempts to tackle TCAS by

-where $\|\cdot\|_{\mathrm{cnn}}$ is the convolution nuclear norm of a tensor.
-In general, CNNM is a generalization of $\mathrm{DFT}_{\ell_1}$, which is equivalent to setting the convolution kernel to be as large as the target tensor $L_0$.
-By choosing a proper kernel size according to the structure of data, CNNM can outperform dramatically $\mathrm{DFT}_{\ell_1}$, in terms of recovery accuracy.
-As expected, CNNM also guarantees to recover the target $L_0$ from a subset of its entries chosen arbitrarily, as long as the sampling complexity $\rho_0$ exceeds certain threshold that is determined by the \emph{convolution rank} of $L_0$.